Ben-G/Meet/README.md

 This is a project being built as a proof of concept for the [Swift Flow framework](https://github.com/Swift-Flow/Swift-Flow).

+This demo still runs on 0.2 and will soon be updated to the latest release of ReSwift (Swift Flow has been renamed to ReSwift).

 #Demo

 This project demonstrates some of the capabilites of the Swift Flow framework, including recording and replaying of application state: